ObjectiveThe main objective of this post is to discuss balancing simplicity and complexity of games and how can it can be achieved.

 That brings us to the point: How can you bring about balance of simplicity and complexity in your game?

+To balance of simplicity and complexity in your game.
 Let’s take up three dimensions on doing that.

 It is tempting to twist or add rules as the game progresses, but it might not be a good idea.

 Let’s say you’re designing a game wherein the gamer has to race through the waters of a mythical ocean, while fighting off various sharks and whales and sea-monsters.

 At the beginning of the game (say Level 1), the gamer was given a special all in one boat that could travel both over and underwater (like a submarine).
 The gamer excitedly uses it and reaches Level 4.